I’d like to share with you a book that I read recently.

 Special note: On the other hand, I feel sad for 2 abandoned babies (one being thrown away and one being found in a trash can) which I came across at the time of writing this article.
 What a big difference even though all of them are adorable babies…

-Will you get/read the book (if you know the language)?
+Will you get and read the book (if you know the language)?
 Why and why not?
 If yes, how would you use the special washi tape?